Line of Duty: If you like the BBC drama, you’ll love these showsMay 5 | 3 min read

-Line of Duty review: What is Jo Davidson’s game?
+Line of Duty episode 2 review: What is Jo Davidson’s game?
 Who killed Gail Vella?
 Who is Ryan Pilkington?
 And why is Steph Corbett back?
 All the burning questions

 More blasts from Line of Duty’s past, our first big interview scene of season 6 and lots of burning questions – we try to explain and examine all the evidence from the latest episode.

 The Line of Duty universe is getting so rich and expansive, we’ve starting building a spreadsheet of characters past and present to remind ourselves exactly who’s alive, who’s bent and where precisely we last saw everyone.

 This week’s episode ramped up the tension after the slowburn and claustrophobia of episode one.
 It gave us our first big interview sequence of the series (*Beeeeeeeep*), brought back some classic characters (Rascal Ryan!
 Steph!) and left us gasping for breath with the closing sequence from Kelly Macdonald’s Joanne Davidson.